wp-plugins/microkids-related-posts/readme.txt

 Creating a system of related items on your website will result in more page views per unique visitor, and will improve Google's understanding of your content.

-As quoted by [WordPress SEO](http://yoast.com/articles/wordpress-seo/#relatedposts "WordPress SEO and Related Posts ") master Yoast:
+As mentioned by [WordPress SEO](http://yoast.com/articles/wordpress-seo/#relatedposts "WordPress SEO and Related Posts ") master Yoast:

 > A very good alternative is Microkid's related post plugin, which lets you manually pick related posts.
 This might cost a bit more time before you hit publish but might very well be worth your while.